Habib97SE/nexora/backend/nexora/doc/TESTING_STRATEGY.md

 3. **Concurrency Testing**: Test thread safety if applicable
 4. **Serialization Testing**: Test JSON/XML serialization if needed

-This comprehensive testing strategy ensures the Product domain class is robust, reliable, and maintainable while following industry best practices and the project's coding standards.
+This comprehensive testing strategy ensures both Product and Category domain classes are robust, reliable, and maintainable while following industry best practices and the project's coding standards.
+The test suite provides complete coverage of domain behavior, relationships, and edge cases, serving as both validation and living documentation of the domain model.